 Add the sugar and the dried fruit and mix so all ingredients are well incorporated.

-- Add the egg and 1 tbsp of the milk and mix to create a stiff dough.
-If the mixture is still dry add milk a tbsp at a time until required consistency.
+Add the egg and 1 tablespoon of the milk and mix to create a stiff dough.
+If the mixture is still dry, add milk a tbsp at a time until required consistency.

 Lightly grease two baking sheets.